 After preparing the story, characters, objects, backgrounds and setting up your camera, the time has come to animate.
 There are some tips or principles to be followed to make your characters look very alive and real even if you are a beginner.
-In this handbook we will present some of the general principles that have proven themselves as useful for the beginners and share some information on animating two of the main human’s movements: walk and speech.
+In this handbook we will present some of the general principles that have proven themselves useful for the beginners and share some information on animating two of the main human’s movements: walk and face movements during the speech.

 AnimaVision in action

 There are no necessary tools to acquire when trying to understand this chapter.
 The best way is to try and apply these principles when working on a project.
 It is good to try to incorporate them in the beginning when preparing your storyboard and characters.